What did Hunt do to the NHS – and how has he got away with it?

 Hunt’s answer (aside from making it harder to access the figures, as we’ll see below) was to float the idea that patients could perhaps be banned from just walking up to A&E – an idea that he was forced to disavow, but that has resurfaced recently.

 A&E is a bellwether for the NHS.
 The number of hospital beds (already low compared with those in most developed countries), also dropped significantly – from 135,559 beds in the quarter Hunt took over, to 127,305 when he left, a loss of over 8,000 beds.
 Bed occupancy rates over 85% are considered overcrowding, and increase infection risks, cancelled operations and pressure on nurses.
-They peaked at record levels of over 90% in Hunt’s last winter.
+They peaked at record levels of over 90% in Hunt’s last winter - and this was an average, with some hospitals repeatedly hitting 100%.

 Other targets – notably cancer referral times and waiting times for planned operations – also went from being comfortably exceeded to being missed every month under Hunt’s watch.